eliminaterabies/pipeline/README.md

 ## Working on the pipeline

-You can see the shape of the pipeline by examining the file `SD_dogs.allchecks.pipeR.script` and then opening that file.

 You should be able to edit any of the R scripts listed in the script file and then run any part of the R pipeline by using the script file, or by using make and the target name of your choice, e.g., `make SD_dogs.wildlifeCheck.Rout.csv`.

 You should also be able to run any R script directly from rstudio, modify it and run it again.
 The `rpcall` statement at the top tells it where to read and save things.
 To save changes, re-run the save-like commands at the bottom, and to incorporate upstream changes, re-run the load-like commands at the top (or just always run the script top-to-bottom).